sfornal/heweb19-inn1/src/site/slides/slide-23.md

 ---
 ### Install Event

-We need to tell the service worker that we aren't done installing until we populate our cache.
+Tell the service worker that it's not done installing until everything is cached

 ```javascript
 self.addEventListener('install', event => {